-When serving as trustee, Independent Trust Company takes responsibility for the highly technical aspects of trust administration.
-Advisors who qualify continue to add value when they are appointed as ITC’s agent and accept delegation for day to day management of the trust’s investments according to the parameters set by our Trust Committee.
+When serving as trustee, Independent Trust Company takes the fiduciary responsibility for all the technical aspects of trust administration.
+Advisors who qualify continue to add value when they are appointed as ITC’s agent and accept delegation for day-to-day management of the trust’s investments according to the parameters set by our Trust Committee.
 ITC partners with financial advisors to serve as a reliable source for their trust families by offering personal, understandable trust solutions that put the interests of the trust first.
-This interaction deepens relationships with the families who trust you.
-It demonstrates that you have their best interests at heart and puts you in a position to grow or retain your book of business.
+These interactions can serve to strengthen relationships with the families who trust you.
+It can show that you have their best interests at heart and can set you up to grow or retain your book of business.

-If you happen to find that your client has already drafted an estate plan, there is one last Golden Question for you to ask:
+If you happen to find that your client has already drafted an estate plan, there is one last Golden Question™ for you to ask:

-Unfortunately, most individuals don’t understand the technical requirements of settling an estate, tax ramifications or keeping proper accounts for the trust.
+Unfortunately, most individuals don’t understand the technical requirements of settling an estate, the associated tax ramifications or keeping and maintaining proper documentation of accounts and actions taken.
 This often sets most individuals – even highly sophisticated professional advisors like CPA’s and attorneys – up for failure.
-Poor record keeping, and distribution documentation opens the door for family disputes simply because the person appointed did not have the necessary tools to do the work of the Trustee or executor.You and your clients have worked for decades to build wealth to pass on.
+Poor record keeping, and distribution documentation opens the door for family disputes simply because the person appointed did not have the necessary understanding and tools to do the work of the Trustee or executor.You and your clients have worked for decades to build wealth to pass on.
 Caring enough about your clients to ask The Golden Questions™ expands your relationship of trust and can prevent unintended consequences for families.
 It also helps preserve your relationship with your client’s family members.